jasonacox/Build-OpenSSL-cURL/nghttp2/README.md

 		Ex. iOS: `cp lib/libnghttp2_iOS.a ~/myProj/lib/libnghttp2.a `

 The build script here is intended to be used with libcurl and openssl.
+NOTE: pkg-config is required to build libcurl with nghttp2.
+This script will attempt to install pkg-config with brew if it is missing.

 ## Manual Build